BY LISA MARIE BASILE

 How to Make Moon Water

 I talk a lot more about this in my upcoming book, Light Magic for Dark Times, which is all about self-care rituals and practices.
-I cannot WAIT to share it with you.
-For now, you can follow me on Twitter & Instagram to keep up to date.
+PS: you can follow me on Twitter & Instagram to keep up to date.

 Lisa Marie Basile is the founding editor-in-chief and creative director of Luna Luna Magazine and community.
 She is the author of a few books of poetry, including a full-length collection, Apocryphal.
 She is also working on her first novella, to be released by Clash Books in 2019.
 Her first nonfiction book, Light Magic for Dark Times, will be published by Quarto Books in 2018.